patrickcapaldo/patrickcapaldo.github.io/_projects/project_simple_pendulum.md

 category: fun
 ---

+This simulation is an example of the derivation made on [this page](https://patrickcap.github.io/blog/2021/simple-pendulum-derivation/).

 ## Animation

 The animation shown in Figure 1 was created using the Pygame library for Python.
 The GitHub code for this can be found at <a href="https://github.com/patrickcap/dynamics-fun/blob/main/oscillatingPendulum.py">this</a> repository.